mathToMLpine/dsp577project/README.md

 By comparing these models, we provide practical insights for selecting machine learning approaches in healthcare applications.

 ## **Dataset**

+The dataset used in this project is from the [RSNA Pneumonia Detection Challenge 2018](https://www.rsna.org/rsnai/ai-image-challenge/rsna-pneumonia-detection-challenge-2018).
+It comprises 30,000 frontal chest radiographs, annotated for pneumonia detection.
+For detailed information and access to the dataset, please visit the [RSNA official page](https://www.rsna.org/rsnai/ai-image-challenge/rsna-pneumonia-detection-challenge-2018).

 We use a subset of the **RSNA Pneumonia Detection Challenge 2018** dataset, containing **5,840 frontal chest X-rays**.

 ### **Dataset Breakdown:**